pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONteamSummaries/readme.md

 <li><b>Examples</b>
 The below is an example of how one can change the appearance of the contents within a LaTeX document.
 After copy/pasting the code to incorporate the file contents into my document, I decided to change the color of the names from the default blue color, to Black and also to italicize the names.
 I copy/pasted the 2 formatting lines that control these items and then edited my preferences.
 Here is a peek at what my LaTeX document looks like:
 <pre><code>
-\include{do_NOT_manually_edit/NOTANONbiosketches}
+\include{do_NOT_manually_edit/NOTANONteamSummaries}

 \def\NameBoldface#1{\emph{#1}}              % boldface name/role
 \def\NameColor{Black}                          % font color of name/role

-\begin{NOTANONbiosketches}
+\begin{NOTANONteamSummaries}
-\end{NOTANONbiosketches}
+\end{NOTANONteamSummaries}
 </code></pre>
 NOTE: To return to default values, all I have to do is comment-out (put a "%" at the line's beginning) the "\def" formatting lines that I pasted.
 </li>

 <li><b>NUCLEAR OPTION:</b>
-If you just cannot get the content to look like you want it to look, you can always copy/paste the entire table_NOTANONbiosketches file that appears in the WorPT subfolder, into your document, and then edit at-will.
+If you just cannot get the content to look like you want it to look, you can always copy/paste the entire table_NOTANONteamSummaries file that appears in the WorPT subfolder, into your document, and then edit at-will.
 Some of the WorPT files involve complicated LaTeX code, so be sure that you have a good mastery of LaTeX and know what you are doing before implementing this option!
 </li>
 </ol>